mlear/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 ## Release 4: Design your own Schema
-Description of what you're modeling: See reflection, I goofed a bit.
+Description of what you're modeling: See reflection, I goofed a bit, But this is a Law Firm's Case Database

 <img src ="https://raw.githubusercontent.com/mlear/phase_0_unit_3/master/week_7/imgs/release4.jpg">